 - Pain.
 Severe pain and discomfort can occur, but your healthcare team can help you manage the pain to improve your quality of life.

 - Difficulty breathing.
 Shortness of breath and trouble breathing are not uncommon.
-You can learn positions and techniques that help breathing, and your healthcare team can recommend medication to relax your breathing and reduce anxiety.
+You can learn techniques that help, and your healthcare team can recommend medication to help relax your breathing and reduce anxiety.

 - Coughing.
 A persistent cough can be caused by a tumor blocking an airway.
-Your healthcare team can create a treatment plan to alleviate and control the coughing.
+Your healthcare team can create a treatment plan to help alleviate and manage the coughing.

 - Bleeding.
 If a tumor spreads into a major airway, it may cause bleeding.
 Your doctor may suggest treatment with radiation or another procedure.